Following are major Islamic bond issues in the global pipeline.

 OMAN - Oman's government will make its first issue of rial-denominated sukuk for the domestic market as soon as in the first quarter of 2015; the issue may be worth the equivalent of around $300 million or $400 million, with maturities of five or seven years, financial affairs minister Darwish al-Balushi told Reuters in late October.

-KAZAKHSTAN - Kazakhstan may make its second international issue of sukuk next year, central bank governor Kairat Kelimbetov told Reuters in late October.
+KAZAKHSTAN - Kazakhstan may make its second international issue of sukuk in 2015, central bank governor Kairat Kelimbetov told Reuters in late October.
 The issue would probably be quasi-sovereign but plans have not been finalised yet; details are likely to be decided near the end of this year.

 LUXEMBOURG - Luxembourg is open to the idea of making more sovereign sukuk issues after conducting its first such issue at the end of September, Luxembourg finance minister Pierre Gramegna told Reuters in late October.